Erick-Allen/Pet-Care-ChatBot/README.md

 # What it Needs:

-Pet Breed
+Pet Breed,
-Gender
+Gender,
-Age
+Age,
-Weekly Activity
+Weekly Activity,
-Weight
+Weight,